 In people who have been exposed to asbestos, contact with the SV40 virus could make it more likely that they will develop mesothelioma.
 So SV40 is thought of as a possible co factor.
 But this is not completely clear.

 Some people in the UK and elsewhere were exposed to polio vaccines contaminated with SV40 virus between 1955 and 1963.

 Pleural and peritoneal mesothelioma has been shown to develop after exposure to radiation from the chemical thorium dioxide (Thorotrast).
 This chemical was used until the 1950s in some x-ray tests.

 Some research studies show an increased risk of mesothelioma in people treated with radiotherapy for a previous cancer.
 But other studies show no increased risk.
 If radiotherapy does increase the risk of mesothelioma, this is likely to happen only in a very small number of people.

-Working as a painter has been linked with an increased risk of mesothelioma, possibly due to chemicals in the paint.
+Working as a painter has been linked with an increased risk of mesothelioma, possibly due to chemicals in the paints, or in work sites.

 Other possible causes

 Stories about potential causes of cancer are often in the media.
 It isn’t always clear which ideas are supported by good evidence.

 You might hear about possible causes we haven’t included here.
 This is because there is no evidence about them or because the evidence isn’t clear.